-I, along with many others who have appreciated the efforts and legacy of the Boy Scouts of America (BSA) are deeply disheartened and dismayed by the proposed policy change from the National Leadership of the organization.
+I, along with many others who have appreciated the efforts and legacy of the Boy Scouts of America (BSA), am deeply disheartened and dismayed by the proposed policy change from the National Leadership of the organization.
 As Pastor of a church in Birmingham, Alabama with a longstanding and effective Boy Scout Troop and Cub Scout Pack which also enjoys productive relationships with other like-minded Troops and Packs in Birmingham, I cannot say what our ultimate response will be if this policy change is enacted.
 That decision will be determined by the governing board of our church.
 However, I am fully aware that if the policy change does take place there will be a clear response based upon our ethical convictions and values which were once shared with the BSA and we hope will yet continue to be shared.

 On a personal note, my disappointment with the National Leadership of the Boy Scouts of America can be summarized in three areas.